crankycoder/heatmap/docs/data_practices.md

 protect the users of this study.
 We are excited to see what we can build with this project.

-Participation is by random selection.
-For Firefox users who agree to participate, we begin collecting information about page visits for the duration of the study.
+A random selection of Firefox users using English localization will receive an offer to participate.
+For Firefox users who agree to participate, we begin collecting information about page visits for the duration of the study or until the user turns the experiment off.

 The data sent from the client to the server consists of a URL, an identifier for the tab that contains the URL, the time visited, and the amount of time spent on the page.
 Details on the exact format of this data may be found at [github.com/mozilla/heatmap/docs/submit.rst](https://github.com/mozilla/heatmap/blob/master/docs/submit.rst).